top of page

 3. Is there a transition plan to help bridge the gap until Medicare eligibility?

-4. Are there any wellness program benefits that extend into retirement?
+4. Are there wellness program benefits that extend into retirement?

-💡 Pro Tip: If your employer offers an HSA-eligible health plan, consider maximizing these contributions even if you're healthy.
-HSAs offer triple tax advantages and can be an excellent way to save for retirement healthcare costs.
+💡 Pro Tip: If your employer offers an HSA-eligible health plan, consider maximizing contributions even if you are healthy.
+HSAs offer triple tax advantages and can be an excellent way to save for future healthcare costs.

 Stock Options and Equity Compensation

-It is essential to understand the income tax implications of exercising stock options to prevent unexpected tax liabilities.
+It's essential to comprehend the income tax implications of exercising stock options to avoid unexpected tax liabilities.

-“One of the biggest mistakes we see is clients exercising stock options without considering the tax implications,” says Scott Hurt, CFP®, CPA at Covenant Wealth Advisors in Richmond, VA.
+“One of the biggest mistakes we observe is clients exercising stock options without considering the tax implications,” notes Scott Hurt, CFP®, CPA at Covenant Wealth Advisors.
 “A strategic exercise plan can potentially save hundreds of thousands in taxes.”

 Exercising stock options?
 Don't forget the taxes, types of equity stock compensation and tax impact, vesting schedules, and more.